-- A student may not accumulate more than five (5) unpaid meal charges.
-When a student has accumulated five (5) meal charges the student will be provided an alternative meal. - Students may not charge àla carte items.
-Students are expected to pay for àla carte items prior to or at the time of receipt. - 3.
+- 1. Students may not charge àla carte items.
+Students are expected to pay for àla carte items prior to or at the time of receipt. - 2.
 A student with money in hand will not be denied a meal even if the student has past due charges.
-Cash may be used to purchase a meal or ala carte items. - 4.
+Cash may be used to purchase a meal or ala carte items. - 3.
 Students will not be identified, singled out, shamed or punished by the district for the failure of their parents/guardians to pay for or provide meals, and the district will not withhold student records in violation of law.